Robinhood’s Q4 2020 revenue shows a return to growth – TechCrunch

 Robinhood’s Q4 2020

-Regular readers of The Exchange will recall that after a stonking Q2 2020, Robinhood’s Q3 2020 PFOF incomes were large, but not sequentially-impressive; while Robinhood likely saw sharp revenue gains from Q3 2019 to Q3 2020, when we stacked last year’s third-quarter against its second, the company’s growth had slowed enough that we were curious what would happen in Q4.
+Regular readers of The Exchange will recall that after a stonking Q2 2020, Robinhood’s Q3 2020 PFOF incomes were large, but not sequentially impressive; while Robinhood likely saw sharp revenue gains from Q3 2019 to Q3 2020, when we stacked last year’s third-quarter against its second, the company’s growth had slowed enough that we were curious what would happen in Q4.